xtracdev/rrl/scale/README.md

 was localhost:8089), and dialed up the transaction to the 18.6 - 19.8 RPS
 rate, which was 65 user.
 This will run at a steady rate with no errors.

-I then pushed it to 75 users, which resulted in HTTP 429 errors.
+I then pushed it to 75 users, which resulted in some HTTP 429 errors.

 I was also able to do the same thing running two servers and running 2 locust sessions, observing the same behavior for the same totals of users.